 - Camp Gay: Claude Pertwee.
-He was voiced by Paul Lynde, so it adds.
+He was voiced by Paul Lynde.

 - Comic Book Adaptation: Gold Key Comics published two issues; also appeared in issue #9 of Hanna-Barbera Fun-In (October, 1971).

-- Recycled In Space: It's The Flintstones, with many of the same voice actors, only set in the present and with the Fred and Barney expies as football players.
+- Recycled IN SPACE!: It's The Flintstones, with many of the same voice actors, only set in the present and with the Fred and Barney expies as football players.